ES-P51

 Thank you Peter for this excellent cover from Australia.
 Excellent commemorative postmarks canceling all the stamps.
 This strip of five stamps came from this m/s which was issued at the 4th of August 2009.
 Species at risk is a joint issue between the Australian territories: Australia, Norfolk Island, Australian Antarctic Territory, Christmas Island and Cocos (Keeling) Islands.
 About the parrot I will talk in the next post.

 Thank you Rajko for this great cover.
 The full 2007 set is used.
-The first stamp is another Golden Eagle stamp.
-The second one is the Black-headed Gull (Chroicocephalus ridibundus).
+The first stamp is another golden eagle (Aquila chrysaetos) stamp.
+The second one is the black-headed gull (Chroicocephalus ridibundus).
 It is a small gull which lives in Asia, Europe and eastern coastal Canada.
 It is a migratory species and like many sea birds it breeds in colonies.
 As an opportunist feeder, it doesn't only fish but insects, seeds, worms, scraps and carrion.

 Thank you Brian for this cover with two 2003 stamps and a machine cancellation.
 I have already written about the Peregrine Falcon so I will focus on the 1st stamp of White Wagtail (Motacilla alba).
 It lives in parts of north Africa, in Europe and in Asia.
 They birds living in in the colder places migrate in the winter.
 This bird has 11 subspecies.
 Its diet includes insects, worms, spiders, snails and sometimes small fish.